InAnYan/ilispy/README.md

 2. If it is a List, then evaluate List as S-expr.
 3. Otherwise, just return it.

-The rulse of evaluation of S-expr:
+The rules of evaluation of S-expr:

 1. Evaluate first element of the List.
 2. If the result is a macro, then expand macro and evaluate the expanded expression.